kujunda-seda/template-love-game/README.md

 git clone git@github.com:love2d/love.git
 ```
 2. Copy `src` and `platform/xcode` folders into the `build` folder in your/this repo.
 You can skip `platform/unix` and other files.
 You can delete the `temp-love` folder now.

-3. Download the required iOS libraries from https://love2d.org > Other downloads > iOS > libraries (no need to download sources).
+~~3.
+Download the required iOS libraries from https://love2d.org > Other downloads > iOS > libraries (no need to download sources).
 Unzip the archive and move the `iOS/libraries` folder into the `build/platform/xcode/ios` folder, so that the the final path would be e.g. `build/platform/xcode/ios/libraries/Lua.xcframework`.
-Full instructions are at the [LÖVE website](https://love2d.org/wiki/Getting_Started#iOS), but this will suffice.
+Full instructions are at the [LÖVE website](https://love2d.org/wiki/Getting_Started#iOS), but this will suffice.~~

+3. Download the required iOS libraries by cloning [love-apple-dependencies](https://github.com/love2d/love-apple-dependencies) repo and copying `iOS/libraries` and `shared` folders from the cloned repo into your `build/platform/xcode` folder, so that the final paths would be like these:
+    - `build/platform/xcode/ios/libraries/Lua.xcframework`
+    - `build/platform/xcode/shared/Frameworks/libraries/SDL3.xcframework`

+4. (Optional, for macOS apps only) You can also add macOS libraries if you want to build `love-macosx` target.
+Then you need to copy `macOS/Frameworks` into `build/platform/xcode/macosx/` and add `build/license.txt` file.
+You can use one from `love` repo or use your own.

+Original instructions are provided here [LÖVE website](https://love2d.org/wiki/Getting_Started#iOS) and updated [here](https://github.com/love2d/love-apple-dependencies), but this will suffice.

-4. Don't forget to reconfigure the project after as outlined in the Distribution section below.
+5. Don't forget to reconfigure the project after as outlined in the [Distribution](#distribution) section below.

 ## Running locally
 In VSCode: